eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/b-re-issuance-and-batch-issuance-of-pids-and-attestations.md

 The following High-Level Requirements will be added to Annex 2 of the ARF v1.8:

-#### Requirement XX
+#### Requirement 1
-An Attestation Rulebook SHALL indicate if re-issuance SHALL be supported for a specific PID or attestation.
+The Schema Provider for a PID or Attestation Rulebook SHALL indicate if re-issuance SHALL be supported for a specific PID or attestation.

-#### Requirement XX
+#### Requirement 2
-An Attestation Rulebook SHALL indicate if batch issuance SHALL be supported for a specific PID or attestation.
+The Schema Provider for a PID or Attestation Rulebook SHALL indicate if batch issuance SHALL be supported for a specific PID or attestation.
 It SHALL also define if batch issuance SHALL or MAY be used.

-#### Requirement XX
+#### Requirement 3
-Wallet Solutions SHALL provide support for PID and attestation batch issuance
+A Wallet Provider SHALL ensure that its Wallet Solution  provides support for PID and attestation batch issuance (probably not required due to ISSU_01, ISSUE_04)

-#### Requirement XX
+#### Requirement 4
-Wallet Solutions SHALL provide support for PID and attestation re-issuance
+A Wallet Provider SHALL ensure that its Wallet Solution  provides support for PID and attestation re-issuance (probably not required due to ISSU_01)

-#### Requirement XX
+#### Requirement 5
-During first-time issuance of a PID or attestation that supports re-issuance, each Access Token SHALL be accompanied with a corresponding Refresh Token that SHALL be used by the Wallet Unit for requesting the re-issuance of the PID or attestation.
+During first-time issuance of a PID or attestation that supports re-issuance, PID Provider or Attestation Provider SHALL ensure that each Access Token is accompanied with a corresponding Refresh Token

+#### Requirement 6
+A Wallet Provider SHALL ensure that its Wallet Solution uses Refresh Tokens for requesting the re-issuance of the PID or attestation.

-#### Requirement XX
+#### Requirement 7
-Wallet Solutions SHALL log re-issuance events providing a clear indication of the process outcome.
+A Wallet Provider SHALL ensure that its Wallet Solution logs re-issuance events providing a clear indication of the process outcome.

-#### Requirement XX
+#### Requirement 8
-Wallet Solutions SHALL offer Users the option to disable re-issuance providing a clear warning about the implications of this action.
+A Wallet Provider SHALL ensure that its Wallet Solution offers Users the option to disable re-issuance providing a clear warning about the implications of this action.

-#### Requirement XX
+#### Requirement 9
-Wallet Solutions SHALL offer Users the option to receive notifications about events related the re-issuance of an attestation.
+A Wallet Provider SHALL ensure that its Wallet Solution  offers Users the option to receive notifications about events related the re-issuance of an attestation.

+#### Requirement 10
+A Wallet Provider SHALL ensure that its Wallet Solution receives User consent to complete a re-issuance process that results in a change in the attribute value of the re-issued PID or attestation.

 ### 5.2 High-Level Requirements to be changed